 Well, using Grammarly, you can say goodbye to most, if not all, typos.

 Once added to Chrome, Grammarly will let you know – as you type – if and when you make spelling mistakes.

 The best part is that Grammarly now supports mainstream services such as Gmail, WordPress, Facebook, Twitter, LinkedIn or YouTube.

 The web is a beautiful place, but far too often websites bombard you with increasing amounts of gratuitous information.
 This page describes the problem pretty well.

-Evernote Clearly will change the way you see the web.
+Mercury Reader will change the way you see the web.
 Literally.
-With one click of its pleasant lamp icon, Clearly strips back all the clutter on a page, leaving you with just the main text and images.
-And because it’s an Evernote service, it lets you highlight and clip everything straight to your Evernote account.
+With one click it strips back all the clutter on a page, leaving you with just the main text and images.

-For a better reading and aesthetic experience on the web, turn on Clearly.
+For a better reading and aesthetic experience on the web, turn on Mercury.